-Pilchards (which are often sold as sardines, scientific name: Sardina pilchardus) are a common and commercially important fish found throughout European waters.
-Although they are a seldom used bait in UK sea fishing they do have some uses and can produce good results in the right situation.
+Pilchards (which are often sold as sardines and have the scientific name Sardina pilchardus) are a common and commercially important fish found throughout European waters.
+Although they are a seldom-used bait in UK sea fishing they do have some uses and can produce good results in the right situation.

 Pilchards Bait Presentation

 Pilchards are an oily fish they will produce a strong scent trail, potentially attracting plenty of fish to the bait.
-However, the main drawback of pilchards is that the flesh is very soft, meaning that pilchards are liable to fly off the hooks during casting.
+The main drawback of pilchards is that the flesh is very soft, meaning that pilchards are liable to fly off the hooks during casting.
 This is particularly true if strips of pilchard are used on smallish hooks to target species under 1lb in weight.
-While using bait cotton such as ghost cocoon can help stop pilchard and the hook parting ways during the cast anglers looking to use a strips of fish for bait would be better off using mackerel or bluey instead.
+While using bait cotton can help stop pilchard and the hook parting ways during the cast, anglers looking to use a fish strip bait would be better off using mackerel or bluey instead.

 For this reason, pilchards are best used whole or in big sections to target large species.
 If a large hook is put through the mouth of a pilchard and out through the head it provides a strong hook hold.
 Pilchards can be used whole in this way to target conger or tope, or cut in half (as the picture above shows) to target big bass and cod.
 Used in this way pilchards can be a very effective, underrated oily bait which can attract a range of large predatory fish.
 The silvery scales also act as an additional visual attractant to predatory fish, especially in shallow or clear water.
 Their oily flesh also means that pilchards can be used as a groundbait to attract other species.
 Many anglers fishing for mullet use pilchards mashed up with bread as groundbait to attract this species to the area where they are fishing.